wojnom/LinearAndMixedModels-Project2/Phase3/phase3Presentation.md

 ========================================================
 - all treatments affect spine length.
 - if we take "no treatment" as a base level, chiron, dmso and gm treatments have in general positive influence on length, while li - negative.
-- we cannot neglect the mouse type effect in dendritic spine lengths analysis.
-We notice that KO mice spines are shorter and TG longer in comparison to WT.
+- we cannot neglect the KO type effect in dendritic spine lengths analysis.
+We notice that KO mice spines are shorter in comparison to WT mice spines.
+However, WT and TG mice have spines of similar length.
-- an important element are interactions between treatment and mouse type.
+- an important element are some interactions between treatment and mouse type (TG:dmso - positive, KO:li - positive).

 ========================================================